JRed46/myDemoRepo2/README.md

 ## Getting Started <a name="getting_started"></a>
-This application can run in 2 modes: (1) local front end devlopment (2) production docker.
+This application can run in 3 modes: (1) local front end devlopment (2) dev docker (3) prod docker.
 (1) runs a lightweight development server which is a django builtin.
 It creates a sqlite datatbase and serves static/media files all on port 8000.
 It's useful for developing views and styling where you are constantly changing files and want to view the change in your browser since it initializes quickly.
 It runs very differently than the production server, so it should only be used for front end development useage.
 Consider this mode's functionality similar to just opening raw html files in your browser, where the local server will pull in static files and allow you to render templates with a dummy database.
-(2) runs a full production grade dockerized build of the project with a reverse proxy and postgres database.
+(2) runs a full production grade dockerized build of the project with a reverse proxy and postgres database over http that can run locally.
+(3) Runs the build on https, generating and automatically renewing certificates

 ### (1) Local Front End Development <a name="front_end"></a>